About the Author

 Community Volunteer Service

-Cultural ecological consultation, Himachal Pradesh State Government, India: 1984–1993
+1984–1993: Cultural ecology consultations, Himachal Pradesh State Government, India

 Invited Lectures & Presentations

-The delivery of numerous talks held in universities, monasteries and civic centers, including:
+The delivery of numerous discourses held in universities, monasteries and civic centers, including:

-Smithsonian, National Museum of Natural History, February 2013
+2013 (February): Smithsonian, National Museum of Natural History

-Discovery, TV documentary, Mysteries of Guge: Tibet’s Lost Kingdom, Bang Productions: 2007
+2007 (July–September): Discovery, TV documentary, Mysteries of Guge: Tibet’s Lost Kingdom, Bang Productions

-Canadian Broadcasting Company, TV documentary on Tibetan shamans, AllinOneFilms: 2006
+2006 (June): Canadian Broadcasting Company, TV documentary on Tibetan shamans, AllinOneFilms

 Selected as one of the 120 greatest contemporary explorers, Adventurous Dreams, Adventurous Lives, by Jason Schoonover